X2CT-FLOW: Maximum a posteriori reconstruction using a progressive flow-based deep generative model for ultra sparse-view computed tomography in ultra low-dose protocols: Conclusions

 \section{Conclusions}

-We proposed X2CT-FLOW for the reconstruction of multiple 3D chest CT images from uni- or biplanar chest X-ray images using 3D GLOW trained with 3D chest CT images of normal subjects.
-X2CT-FLOW was evaluated by reconstructing 3D chest CT images from DRRs generated from the dataset in our institution and from a CXR image in the LIDC-IDRI dataset.
-The reconstructed 3D chest CT images showed good agreement with ground truth images in terms of the SSIM index (0.931 on average) and showed qualitatively acceptable reconstruction performance.
-Further optimization of X2CT-FLOW to adopt it for clinical practice is necessary, which is included in our future works.
+We proposed X2CT-FLOW built upon 3D GLOW for the MAP reconstruction of 3D chest CT images from a single or a few projection images.
+To realize the practical high-resolution model, we newly developed the progressive learning.
+We validated X2CT-FLOW by two numerical experiments assuming a standard-dose protocol or an ultra low-dose protocol.
+The 3D chest CT images reconstructed from biplanar projection images without noise contamination showed good agreement with ground-truth images in terms of SSIM (0.7675 on average), PSNR (25.89 dB on average), MAE (0.02364 on average), and NRMSE (0.05731 on average).
+Moreover, our images reconstructed from images contaminated with normal noise ($\mathcal{N}(0, 10^2)$) and the ground-truth images also showed good agreement in terms of SSIM (0.7008 on average), PSNR (23.58 dB on average), MAE (0.02991 on average), and NRMSE (0.07349 on average).
+Further validations of X2CT-FLOW to adopt it for clinical practice are necessary, e.g., (i) validation for the reconstruction of abnormal lesions and (ii) validation using authentic CT images in an ultra low-dose protocol, which are included in our future works.